SiddharthBayapureddy/clix/README.md

 ![vorp demo](assets/demo.gif)

 **Vorp** is a terminal-based AI pair programmer and companion.
-It seamlessly indexes your codebase, allowing you to ask context-aware questions, retrieve relevant code snippets, and even modify files without leaving your command line environment.
+It seamlessly indexes your codebase, allowing you to ask context-aware questions, retrieve relevant code snippets, and even modify files or execute commands without leaving your command line environment.

 > **Note:** This project is under active development.